Santi-13/obisidian-notes-vault/AI/Background Maths/Hessian.md

 ![[Pasted image 20241111142705.png]]

 Effectively accepting that we aren't going to calculate every single point in space, just the ones we need.
 But we do calculate a lot of points for this to be possible, which is again, not practical for high-dimensional scenarios.
-We can take this logic a step further though and say that, if we have a starting location, and we would like to approximate the [[Jacobian]], we simply calculate the partial derivate around that initial location.
+We can take this logic a step further though and say that, if we have a starting location, and we would like to approximate the [[Jacobian]], we simply calculate the partial derivative around that initial location.

 ![[Pasted image 20241111143042.png]]
 $$